 2. Build the Structure

-Every organization is going to be organized a bit differently, and you need to customize the structure so that it matches your own.
+Every organization is going to be organized a bit differently.
+Customize the structure so that it matches your own.

-Of course, many companies won't be able to fit the entire organization on a single slide.
-Consider building out a slide deck to break down a large organization, with each slide representing a different group.
+Of course, many companies can't fit the entire organization on a single slide.
+Consider building a slide deck to break down a large organization, with each slide representing a different group.

 For this example, let's use slide design 10.
 This is a pretty simple PowerPoint org chart template design that includes photo placeholders for the employees.

 For now, let's keep it simple by filling in the names on this slide.
-If you need to, you can click on any of the boxes and delete them if the pre-built structure doesn't fit your organization.
+Click on any of the boxes and delete them if the pre-built structure doesn't fit your organization.

-At this step, focus on just building out the structure of the company to match your own.
+At this step, focus on building the structure of the company to match your own.
 You might need to duplicate boxes as well to add more employees to the team.

 3. Add Team Information

-After you lay out the basic slide structure with the organizational structure, you'll want to add some more explanatory details.
+After you lay out the basic slide structure with the organizational structure, add some more explanatory details.
 This is one of the advantages of using a completely custom template.

 The slide template that we chose above has placeholders for job titles as well as photo thumbnails.
 Putting a name with a face on a PowerPoint organizational chart will help anyone who's browsing the org chart to know key team members when they see them in the hallways.

-Just click on the job title description box to add your own job titles to the slide.
-Also, make sure to click on the photo thumbnails to browse to and add your own employee photos.
+Click on the job title description box to add your own job titles to the slide.
+Also, click on the photo thumbnails to browse to and add your own employee photos.